Network Penetration Testing Steps

 The reporting step is intended to deliver, rank, and prioritize findings and generate a clear and actionable report, complete with evidence, to the project stakeholders.
 The presentation of findings can occur via Webex or in-person – whichever format is most conducive for communicating results.
 At RedTeam Security, we consider this phase to be the most important and we take great care to ensure we’ve communicated the value of our service and findings thoroughly.

 RedTeam Security – Here When You Need Us

 We consider the reporting phase to mark the beginning of our relationship.
-RedTeam strives to provide the best possible customer experience and service.
-As a result, our report makes up only a small part of our deliverable.
-We provide clients with an online remediation knowledge base, dedicated remediation staff, and ticketing system to close the ever-important gap in the remediation process following the reporting phase.
+RedTeam Security strives to provide the best possible customer experience and service.
+As a result, our report makes up only a small part of our deliverables.
+We provide clients with an online remediation knowledge base, dedicated remediation staff, and a ticketing system to close the ever-important gap in the remediation process following the reporting phase.
 Again, the underlying framework is based on the Penetration Testing Execution Standard (PTES) but RedTeam Security exceeds those standards.

 At RedTeam Security, we understand your network’s security is an essential piece of maintaining your organization’s overall security strategy.
 Network penetration is a detailed method of identifying any potential vulnerabilities.
 When it comes to your network, we will rigorously test all known exploits and look beyond to identify potential other vulnerabilities.
-From intelligence gathering to identifying potential vulnerabilities to offering solutions, RedTeam is committed to ensuring your network’s security is the strongest.
+From intelligence gathering to identifying potential vulnerabilities to offering solutions, RedTeam Security is committed to ensuring your network’s security is the strongest.
 To learn more, contact RedTeam Security today at 612-234-7848.

 Learn more about RedTeam Security's advanced Application, Network and Physical Penetration Testing, Social Engineering and Red Teaming services.